 The NGO tries to address the issue where due to lack of financial support women are not provided a proper justice path; and as a result, women are forced to live with their perpetrator even after filing the case (Khisa et al., 2017).
 As per the BNWLA, the NGO is focused on the creation of equal opportunity for every woman and child in Bangladesh.
 The focus is to promote the rights and the women's status, as a lawyer alongside fighting for access to justice.
 Under this the NGO fight for the deprived children and women in Bangladesh.
 BNWLA are working with the victim to deliver justice to the victim as quick as possible (Ali and Ibrahim, 2020, Pg.
 1).
-Therefore it could argued, they are successful to some extent as confirmed in my interview with Tara Begum who stated “Yes.
+Therefore it could argued, they are successful to some extent as confirmed in my interview with Ms. T who stated “Yes.
 I talked with the women’s rights support organisation.
 They called my husband and forbade him to violate me.
 They warned him.
 If he again do it.
 So, legal actions will be taken”.

 As per the Acid Survivor Foundation, there have been 3,422 incidences of reported cases of occurrence where violence against women has happened by throwing acid on them.
 The victims of these acid attacks number 3,802, out of this 2,781 are adopted, and out of them, 10,203 are still in Hospital.
 The NGO has received support from UK Aids, UNICEF, Interterm, and the "ManusherJonno" Foundation for delivering justice to the victims, but the success rate is very low in most of the cases because justice has been denied.
 The organisation is working for delivering justice and as the majority of the victims are not able to stand for themselves in court, therefore, the organisation plays a crucial role in providing completely free legal services that are going to be benefiting more than 700 victims of acid attacks annually for representation in court when justice has been delayed (Sultana, 2018, Pg.
 25).
-From the interview of Nasima, it can be said that when she was faced with the trauma of the acid attack, she has suffered mental and physical pain.
+From the interview of Ms. N, it can be said that when she was faced with the trauma of the acid attack, she has suffered mental and physical pain.
 75% of her body has been damaged and it can be said that hospitals like ASF play a crucial role.
 The doctors and nurses have helped her to recover and to mentally prepare her for the future.
 When asked did she have justice, she said that village people and police have not helped her a lot and were forcing her not to lodge a case.
-The culprits were arrested when the NGO pressurised the court for justice.
+The offenders were arrested when the NGO pressurised the court for justice.
 She received no support from her family as they were also pressuring her to drop the case.

 The interview and the understanding of the article showed that even though the victim knows about their right, the judicial system has denied them justice and tried to delay their case as much as possible.
 This suggests that victims always require the support of women’s organisations for representing themselves in the judicial system.
 As per Khanikar, (2018), the judicial process does not work for supporting the justice for the victim; in most of the cases justice is denied.
 Initiative has been taken by the NGO and other public campaigns, which were able to address the issue of justice denied.
 Affluent people also joined the campaign for putting pressure on providing justice (Khanikar, 2018, pg.
 68).